 + fleece jacket

 + sleeping sheet for use in the not so clean Tibet hotels, silk is luxurious and great for using with your sleeping bag too

 For the trek from BC to ABC be prepared for fine weather, wind and snow.

 There are dozens of gear shops in Kathmandu but they mostly sell locally made gear, even if the gear has a "North Face" label.
-There are a few better quality shops though, with a selection of Korean North face, Mountain Hardwear and Ozark.
+There are a few better quality shops though, with a selection of (Korean) North face, Mountain Hardwear, Millet, Vaude and other brands.

 We provide 3 substantial meals at BC and ABC, and afternoon tea but you will still want plenty of snacks for in between times, especially while climbing in between camps.
 Variety helps when you don't feel like eating.
 Protein bars, as well as energy bars can be very useful.
 Count on sharing a few with the sherpas too.